lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 <img src="https://lnsayer.github.io/my-website/files/bace_dataset/message_passing_gcn.png" alt="Untitled" style="height:auto;">

 ### Models used:
 I tested four different neural networks in this project.
 Three of which had the same architectures but differed in their convolutional layers and the fourth had a different architecture altogether.
-The different networks are listed below:
+The different layers/networks are listed below:

 #### GCN (Graph Convolutional Network)